-As of 30 September 2021, the bank's Common Equity Tier 1 (CET1) capital ratio was strong at 18.1%, compared with 18.3% as of December 2020 and 17.3% as of December 2019 (see Exhibit 5), well above the CET1 requirement of 13.1% for the period.
-The slight decrease in the CET1 ratio as of September 2021 was mainly because of an increase in risk-weighted exposures, primarily driven by market risk.
-In 2020, the CET1 ratio benefitted from the cancellation of dividends for 2019, as the bank complied with the authorities' recommendation that financial institutions suspend dividend payouts and share buybacks, as well as the realised net profit and changes to the IFRS9 transitional arrangements.
-Following the resumption of limited dividend payments, Danske proposed dividend payments for 2020 corresponding to a payout ratio of 38%1.
+As of 31 March 2022, the bank's Common Equity Tier 1 (CET1) capital ratio was strong at 17.6%, compared with 17.7% as of December 2021 and 18.3% as of December 2020 (see Exhibit 5), well above the CET1 requirement of 12.6% for the period.
+The slight decrease in the CET1 ratio as of March 2022 was mainly because of an increase in the capital deduction for Danica Pension and a small increase in intangible assets which was offset by an increase in retained earnings and lower REA.
+In 2020, the CET1 ratio benefitted from the suspension of dividends and share buybacks as recommended by the authorities, as well as the realised net profit and changes to the IFRS9 transitional arrangements.
+Following the resumption of limited dividend payments, Danske proposed dividend payments for 2020 corresponded to a payout ratio of 38%1.
+The bank is currently in discussion with U.S. and Danish authorities on resolution of the Estonia matter and as a result to ensure prudent capital management the bank will not be paying out dividends in the first quarter of 2022.